-- ‘Fresh as’ actually means the product hasn’t been preserved by freezing, canning, high-temperature or chemical treatment.
+- ‘Fresh’ actually means the product hasn’t been preserved by freezing, canning, high-temperature or chemical treatment.
 However, it may have been refrigerated and spent time in processing and transport.

-For a manufacturer to make various claims, their products must meet the following guidelines:
+For a manufacturer to make various claims, their products must meet various guidelines including:

 - No added sugar – products must not contain added sugar, but may contain natural sugars.